 New mobile app security assessment technology has made building secure mobile apps easier than ever.
 For example, NowSecure’s mobile app security testing solutions identify security flaws and vulnerabilities by automating static analysis of an app’s code and dynamic analysis of the app during runtime on physical devices rather than emulators.
 With this approach developers and security stakeholders can validate that security controls are in place and risk is mitigated to a reasonable and acceptable level depending on the app’s function.
 Automating mobile app security assessment speeds up the security testing process and performing the assessment of an app on an physical device provides more accurate results.
 NowSecure’s automated mobile app security testing solution also provides a repeatable and scalable process that maps findings to widely recognized standards such as CWE, CVE and NIAP to create a baseline of findings.
 This makes it possible for federal agencies to quantify and then remediate the risk.
 Many federal agencies have held themselves back from mobile development projects not knowing that validating these risks was possible.
 Another way federal agencies are developing secure mobile apps more quickly is by leveraging services provided by companies such as Monkton.
 Monkton focuses on the federal government and develops and maintains the accreditation of reusable mobile modules and software development kits (SDKs).
 This makes a mobile developer’s job easier because they can focus on building their app’s functionality and leave the security and compliance of those building blocks to Monkton.
 Apps built using re-usable modules and SDKs, however, should still undergo security testing.
 Federal agencies may also balk at the expense of recruiting and retaining mobile app security talent or hiring a third party for mobile app security assessment.
 Automated mobile app security testing technology significantly reduces the time and cost associated with identifying and fixing security vulnerabilities.
 NowSecure customers perform assessments at least one-and-a-half times faster than they could without our mobile app security testing solution “ reducing testing time from days to minutes.
 Prior to using NowSecure, many of our customers’ analysts found themselves having to manage a mish-mash of open-source and/or proprietary assessment tools and then cobble together a report with inconsistent source material.
 Analysts also appreciate the tool because it significantly increases their productivity, freeing them from having to perform mundane tasks such as setting up Man in the Middle (MITM) proxies and pushing device certificates.
 There’s no better time than the present for federal agencies to streamline mission-related functions and add efficiency with mobile technology.
 A number of mobile app security assessment solutions are now available to help them identify, mitigate and quantify risk in their mobile apps.

 NowSecure’s mobile app security testing workstation is now available for purchase via common contract vehicles including the General Services Administration (GSA) IT Schedule 70, NASA’s Solutions for Enterprise-Wide Procurement (SEWP) and the U.S. Air Force’s Network-Centric Solutions (NETCENTS) programs.
 To purchase Lab Workstation via the GSA Schedule 70, SEWP or NETCENTS programs, contact immixGroup through their website or by phone at (703) 752-0610.
-For more information about NowSecure, contact us.
+For more information, contact NowSecure.